 Volunteer teams of historical researchers continue to unearth fascinating documents in far flung record offices and archives, documents which are starting to shed light on some of the characters whose lives were entwined with the Abbey.
 This is what we were hoping to find, the evidence that will help us to put people back into the Abbey, breathing life into the ancient stones.
 The team are planning to have replicas on display in the revamped Abbey Museum of a Saxon glass bowl originally found at Shaftesbury, of the will of a Saxon lady who left some of her worldly goods to the Abbey, and of the Deed of Surrender of the Abbey to Henry VIII’s commissioners in 1539.

 Our schools programme, which is involving 11 schools in the area, from primary to secondary and both state and private, is now well underway.
 Most schools have had a first visit in which we introduce the idea of archaeology by means of a ‘rot or not rot’ session which is followed by our new indoor dig.
 This, which fortunately all fits into the back of a car, explains the idea of digging in layers and the ways in which finds can be used as clues to create a story of the past.
 It has been fascinating to see the way that pupils of all ages and abilities have engaged with our ‘dig’ and the amazingly imaginative explanations that have been offered as to what it represents.
 The second session is based at the Abbey where pupils first explore the Saxon town, try out some ancient crafts, some quite messy and even get to talk to a medieval nun.
-Their third and final session will be when, after all this archaeological training, they get involved in the excavations which will start in July.
+Their third and final session will be when, after all this archaeological training, they get involved in the excavations which started in July.